 A supermoon is a new or full moon closely coinciding with perigee, the moon’s closest point to Earth in its monthly orbit.
 According to the original definition of supermoon – coined by astrologer Richard Nolle in 1979 – a full moon or new moon has to come within 90% of its closest approach to Earth to be dubbed a supermoon.
-In other words, any full moon or new moon that comes to within 224,865 miles or 361,885 km (or less) of our planet, as measured from the centers of the moon and Earth, can be called a supermoon, according to Nolle’s original and extremely generous definition.
+In other words, any full moon or new moon that comes to within 224,791 miles or 361,766 km (or less) of our planet, as measured from the centers of the moon and Earth, can be called a supermoon, according to Nolle’s original and rather generous definition.
 That’s why you might hear about a number of supermoons in any given year.

 We figure out “90% of the moon’s closest approach to Earth” by the year’s closest perigee (moon’s closest point to Earth for the year) and the year’s farthest apogee (moon’s farthest point from Earth for the year).
 In 2021, the closest perigee is 221,702 miles (356,794 km).
 The farthest apogee is 252,595 miles (406,512 km).
 So – reckoning it this way – any full moon or new moon coming closer than 224,791 miles (361,766 km), as measured from the centers of the Earth and moon, counts as a supermoon in 2021.

 Full moon supermoons:

-The second of these full moon supermoons, on the night of April 7-8, 2020, is the closest full moon supermoon of 2020.
-This April 2020 full moon will more closely align with lunar perigee – the moon’s closest point to Earth in its monthly orbit – than any other full moon in 2020.
+The second of these full moon supermoons on May 26, 2021, presents the closest full moon supermoon of 2021.
+This May 2021 full moon will more closely align with lunar perigee – the moon’s closest point to Earth in its monthly orbit – than any other full moon in 2021.

 Lunar perigee on May 26, 2021, at 1:52 UTC: 222,023 miles (357,311 km)

 Full moon on May 26, 2021, at 11:14 UTC: 221,117 miles (357,462 km)